svsool/memo/CONTRIBUTING.md

  └── utils - common utils
 ```

+## Committing changes

+See [Conventional Commits](https://conventionalcommits.org) for commit guidelines and [Why Use Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#why-use-conventional-commits).

+Guidelines enforced via commit hooks, so commits MUST be prefixed with a type.

 ## Contributing

 1. Fork this repository
 2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
+3. Commit your changes: `git commit -am 'feat: Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request